kevenleone/dontpad-discovery/readme.md

 ## :bulb: Introduction

-dontpad is a simple CLI tool to get easily one or many files inside a folder and subfolders, that would be saved in a txt file.
+dontscovery is a simple CLI tool to get easily one or many files inside a folder and subfolders, that would be saved in a txt file.

 How it works: use one of commands listed bellow, after processed will create a folder **data** with all files inside, even if exists many subdirectories dontscovery is capable to find and get all the data nested, as you can see in this awesome example.